jreisinger/pocs/k8s/simpleweb/README.md

-Website demonstrates a simple web site that is distributed as a [distroless](https://github.com/GoogleContainerTools/distroless) container image and deployed to Kubernetes via Helm.
+Simpleweb demonstrates a simple web site that is distributed as a [distroless](https://github.com/GoogleContainerTools/distroless) container image and deployed to Kubernetes via Helm.

 Build and run locally: